temujin9/mezovy/locations/castle.gm.md

   - DC 30: Protection From Spells (difficult, 500gp, 1kgp focus per target)
   - DC 35: Permanent Symbol of Vulnerability (time consuming, 40kgp)
 - DC 20+: Nearly untranslatable portions contain shorthand-laden journals
-  - -DC 21: Didn't die childless, also fathered the current Kuznetsov clan via his brother's wife-
+  - ~~DC 21: Didn't die childless, also fathered the current Kuznetsov clan via his brother's wife~~
   - DC 21: There was once a fourth gatetower, where "I first met The Lady Fair"
   - DC 22: Rolobo got fucked and dumped by Vasilisa
   - DC 26: Details her basic nature, fae witch enchantress
-  - -DC 27: Ends rather abruptly, because he stopped updating it when she killed him-
+  - ~~DC 27: Ends rather abruptly, because he stopped updating it when she killed him~~
-  - -DC 27: The fourth tower was buried to protect Velerolobo-
+  - ~~DC 27: The fourth tower was buried to protect Velerolobo~~
-  - -DC 36: The rituals are actually poorly centered, and could be extended and solidified if the four Focuses are located-
+  - ~~DC 36: The rituals are actually poorly centered, and could be extended and solidified if the four Focuses are located~~
   - DC 40: Notes about Codex Praestabilis Bruma he's writing, clue to Seryy knowing second key
 - Codex Praestabilis Bruma: "The Book of Preeminent Frost"
   - Probably still in order, which is a small blessing